jontreynes/active-directory-dotnet-webapp-openidconnect/README.md

 ![Overview](./ReadmeFiles/topology.png)

+In addition, this application will call an external endpoint via a POST Rest Call.

+Note* The MathModelClass' regular expression can be fixed to accept all types of numbers.
+Also, the Azure Function can be more robust.
+I am just trying to show you how you may call an external REST endpoint from this type of application.

 ### Scenario

 Run the application, and press the **sign-in** button. you are signed-in, and have to consent for the application to access your profile.
 When you have signed-in, the **Sign-out** button appears, which you can press to sign-out from the application

+**sign-in** again and navigate to the Math tab.
+Input an integers to the 2 fields and click add.
+The Azure function will be called upon add.

+## Create the Azure Function

+Under the AzureFunctionsProject folder, you will see a default template under HttpTriggerCSharp1.
+I edited it to do addition on input taken from json.
+The json schema should look like the MathModelClass class.

+The edited function source code will be found under AzureFunctionsProject/Add_Math_fxn_CSharp2/run.csx.
+Please copy paste this source code to your Azure Function.
+Once your function created, navigate to the </> Get function URL in the Azure Functions blade in the Azure portal and copy the URL.
+Paste it into the MathController.cs AzFxnAdd uri defintion.

+Note: I suggest you complete the rest of the steps before completing this one to ensure your Azure AD app registration is working properly.

 ## How To Run This Sample